DarinM223/basic-node-chat-server/README.md

     npm install

+Before you can run the chat server you must first run the redis server:

+    redis-server

-Finally, to run the chat server:
+Then to run the chat server:

     node index.js